Stop By Akaka Falls And Rainbow Falls

 To Get to Akaka Falls

 Take the Akaka Falls Road (Hwy 220) north out of Hilo.
 After eleven miles the road ends at Akaka State Park.
-Admission to the park is $5.00 per car, or $1.00 for a pedestrian.
-The parking area is open between 8:30 a.m. to 6:00 p.m., but pedestrians can access the park at anytime between sunrise and sunset.
+Admission to the park is $5.00* for non-residents (free for Hawaii residents with a vaid ID).
+The area is open between 8:30 a.m. to 5:00 p.m., but visitors should purchase entry and parking fees prior to arriving at the park as cell recepiton is limited in the area.

 Location of Rainbow Falls